Typically, SQL's NULL is used as „unknown value“ or „Not

 is unknown as well.

-Similarly it works with OR
+Similarly it works with OR.
+For XOR, it's always

-, as both operands are always needed.
+NULL, as both operands are always needed.

 Without learning the basics above, the NULL behavior might seem strange to